moslehazizi/points/README.md

 And navigate to http://127.0.0.1:8000/.

-You can log in as teacher:
+You can log in as instructor:

  	username: 1111111111
   	password: testpass123

-Log in as student:
+Log in as learner:

 	username: 3333333333
  	password: testpass123